jdnier/rexlib/README.rst

     for token in tokens:
         ...  # a for loop also causes filters1 and filter2 to run to completion

 Keep in mind that using list(tokens), not to mention concat_tokens(), will load all the tokens into memory at once; this could consume a lot of memory if you're working with very large XML files.
-Simple token filters are very memory friendly and fast, much like a pipeline!
+Simple token filters are very memory friendly and fast, much like a pipeline.

 __
 .. _Uche Ogbuji's O'Reilly weblog: http://www.oreillynet.com/pub/wlg/6291